codevogel/pls/README.md

 ### Usage

-1. To get started with `pls`, you need to add your first alias.
-To do that, there are two approaches:
+1. To get started with `pls`, add your first alias.
+There are two approaches:

     1. Create a `.pls.yml` file and manually add the following contents (see ['File format'](#file-format) if you want to expand on it further):
         ```yaml